 More and more people are deciding to spend their vacation time travelling to far away places.
 As a result, a local travel agency wants to offer biome vacation packages.
 The owner has asked for your help to create brochures that entice its customers to take a tour of a biome.

 Complete a Biomes KWHL chart as a class to get students thinking about biomes that exist around the world, activate prior knowledge, and assess what students already know about biomes.
-Then, using online resources, introduce students to the different biomes.
-If you have access to the unitedstreaming movie library, you may also want to show a movie about the biomes.

 Have student teams research the following questions about their biome: